 This would also depend.
 Getting into a dark elevator alone with a man may not be a very good alternative to an outdoor stairwell.
 To generalize this conflicts with the “be aware of your surroundings” advice.

 7. If the predator has a gun and you are not under his control, ALWAYS RUN!
 The predator will only hit you (a running target) 4 in 100 times; and even then, it most likely WILL NOT be a vital organ.
 RUN!

-No evidence is offered to support this “4 in 100″ statistic.
+There is no source provided to support this “4 in 100” statistic.
 Your distance from a gunman is what will determine his odds of shooting you.
-This article from Slate, in response to the Virginia Tech shooting a few years ago, points out that 20 feet or less are within “deadly range” and hints that 40 feet or more are a safer range to consider running.
+This article from Slate, in response to the Virginia Tech shooting a few years ago, points out that 20 feet or less are within “deadly range” and hints that 40 feet or more is a safer range to consider running.